mnegronmarin/Arduino-Stringless-Guitar/README.md

 https://github.com/user-attachments/assets/66bb9c18-9f30-45b8-a47b-06f60857499b

-The reason behing using the finger apparatus is to increase the surface area of the object that the distance sensor must read.
+The reason behind using the finger apparatus is to increase the surface area of the object that the distance sensor must read.
 This decreases the small errors from the distance sensor.

 ## Without finger apparatus